Boise State Athletics

 Mark Badowsky

-Mark Badowsky enters his first season as an associate head coach assisting with jumps and multi-events for the track & field team in 2024-25.
+Mark Badowsky enters his second season as an associate head coach assisting with jumps and multi-events for the track & field team in 2025-26.

 Before his stint with Western Colorado, Badowsky spent six seasons as an assistant coach at Southern Oregon.
 He oversaw all recruiting efforts and coached the sprints, hurdles, throws, and multi-event groups.
 With Southern Oregon, Badowsky produced 48 All-Americans and helped athletes set 21 school records and four conference records.
 He also coached 69 all-conference athletes, 23 conference champions, and led Zach Beltz to win the long jump national title in 2019.